stefan-it/fine-tuned-berts-seq/README.md

 We use the ([coming soon](https://github.com/huggingface/pytorch-transformers/pull/1275)) fine-tuning NER example from the awesome PyTorch-Transformers repository.

+# Changelog

+* 21.09.2019: Initial release of this repo.
+Publicly available models are coming soon!

 # CoNLL datasets

 For NER tasks, the CoNLL 2002 and 2003 datasets are used.
 The following